One pill can kill

 • Prescription opioid painkillers are now the 2nd most abused drug in the United States, second to marijuana.

-• Emergency Room visits for the overdose of illicit drugs has remained the same since 2004.
+• Emergency Room visits for the overdose of illicit drugs have remained the same since 2004.

-• Emergency Room visits for the overdose of opioid painkillers has doubled since 2004 and surpassed visits for the overdose of illicit drugs.
+• Emergency Room visits for the overdose of opioid painkillers have doubled since 2004 and surpassed visits for the overdose of illicit drugs.

 Organized crime